wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 summary: Learn about new and changed Wavefront integrations.
 ---
 Wavefront continuously adds new integrations to the existing set, and improves available integrations.
 This document lists new and changed integrations on a month-by-month basis.
+We update our [list of all integrations](https://docs.wavefront.com/label_integrations%20list.html) each time we add new integrations.

 ## April 2018